Hamline University logo

 About Hamline University

-Pioneering coeducation in Minnesota, Hamline offers a vibrant liberal arts experience.
+Pioneering coeducation since 1854, Hamline University offers a vibrant liberal arts education.

 Key Highlights

-• Founded in 1854, it is the second oldest university in Minnesota.
+• Founded in 1854, it is Minnesota's second oldest and first coeducational university.

-• All undergraduate students are required to complete an internship, collaborative research, or service learning project.
+• All undergraduate students complete an internship, collaborative research, or service-learning project.

-• Offers more professional development opportunities for educators than any other private institution in Minnesota.
+• The School of Education provides more professional development opportunities for educators than any other private institution in Minnesota, including a doctorate.

-• Competes in 20 NCAA Division III intercollegiate sports within the Minnesota Intercollegiate Athletic Conference.
+• Competes in 20 NCAA Division III intercollegiate sports.

 Timeline